-Students will submit a 3-page reflection/process paper after the first weekend meeting.
-In this paper, you should engage with and reflect upon the main idea of each assigned reading.
+Students will submit a 3-page reflection/process paper following the first weekend meeting.
+In this paper, you should engage with and reflect upon the main ideas from any of the assigned readings for this course (paper must include reference to at least 3 readings).
 Reflect upon how you perceive these concepts affecting yourself, your communities, or those you interact with in your professional life.
-You may also integrate class exercises and discussion from our first weekend meeting.
-Quote or paraphrase critical passages in the articles/chapters to develop your ideas in a scholarly manner.
-Papers should be submitted in APA 6 or 7 format (Either one, just be consistent) with a cover page and references.
+You may also integrate any class exercises or discussion from our first meeting.
+Please quote or paraphrase critical passages in the articles/chapters to develop your ideas.
+Papers should be submitted in APA 6 or 7 format (Whichever one, just be consistent) with a cover page and references.
 Good grammar, spelling, and polished writing are important!
-Your paper must be turned in on Moodle, if technical issues happen, an emailed copy to the instructor is acceptable
+Your paper must be turned into Moodle, if technical issues happen, an emailed copy to the instructor is acceptable.